 In his History of the QTP (1987) Carr reported that he had published two editions of a map of Sussex.
-Two have been seen, but the first may have been reissued in a second, numbered, impression after a first, unnumbered impression.
+Three have been seen, including one that seems unfinished, while the first edition may have been reissued in a second, numbered, impression after a first, unnumbered impression.

 MAP-SUS1: First edition